List of captive orcas: Malvina

 Malvina is a 7-year-old female orca who arrived at TINRO in summer or fall 2015 from Russia.
-Unfortunately, not much is known about Malvina.
+Not much is known about Malvina.
 Her location is unknown.
 She was believed to be captured in one of three captures in July 2015.
 "Newer" info also says that she had escaped or died in 2016.
 Nothing has been confirmed.

 Makaio

-Katina delivered her 7th calf on 9 October 2010, after a short 41-minute labor.
+Katina delivered her seventh calf on 9 October 2010, after a short 41-minute labor.
 The father is Tilikum.
 It was announced on 3 November 2010, that the calf was a healthy boy.
 The calf has interacted with all the members of the pod, and plays well with them.
 His name was decided by a poll with three names to vote for on SeaWorld Orlando's official Facebook page.
-The names were Nico, Greek for "Victory", Makaio, the Hawaiian form of the name Matthew, meaning "Gift of God," or Haruki, Japanese for "Shining Brightly."
+The names were Nico, Greek for "Victory", Makaio, the Hawaiian form of the name Matthew, meaning "Gift of God", or Haruki, Japanese for "Shining Brightly".
 Makaio was the name chosen.
 He can be seen in SeaWorld's Orca Encounter show.